-101 Things to do in Bournemouth (2025)
+101 Things to do in Bournemouth (2026)

 Bournemouth is well known for its miles and miles of beautifully sandy beaches, but I have heard people say that there’s nothing else to do here apart from the beach.
 With this in mind, I set myself the challenge of discovering 101 Things to do in Bournemouth.
-And so, here is my list of 101 Things to do in and around Bournemouth, all updated in 2024.
-And as 2025 progresses, I have started the fun job of visiting many of my favourite places in order to keep the contents of each blog up-to-date.
+And so, here is my list of 101 Things to do in and around Bournemouth, updated in 2025.
+And as 2026 progresses, I have started the fun job of visiting many of my favourite places in order to keep the contents of each blog up-to-date.

 In addition, as I have recently become a grandma, many of my outings are now with my granddaughter.
-And I have started a new project entitled 101 Things to do in Bournemouth with Babies and Toddlers.
+So I have started a new project entitled 101 Things to do in Bournemouth with Babies and Toddlers.
 A link to that list can be found here.

 101 Things to do in Bournemouth: Contents